-Course Number Course Title Credits BU-500 Quantitative Business Fundamentals 3.0 Business management requires a knowledge of quantitative and analytical decision-making methodologies for gathering, organizing, analyzing, and evaluating data and information.
-This MBA Orientation course is designed to provide students with an introduction to the a foundational analytical
+Course Number Course Title Credits BU-500 Quantitative Business Fundamentals 3.0

-Orientation course is designed to provide students with an introduction to the foundational analytical concepts and quantitative methodologies in the areas of finance, accounting, economics, and statistics.
+Business management requires a knowledge of quantitative and analytical decision-making methodologies for gathering, organizing, analyzing, and evaluating data and information.
+This MBA Orientation course is designed to provide students with an introduction to the foundational analytical concepts and quantitative methodologies in the areas of finance, accounting, economics, and statistics.
 This course is not designed to substitute for the traditional full courses in Accounting, Economics, Finance and Statistics that are part of SSU's MBA program; it covers the analytical frameworks in these disciplines and supplies an appropriate quantitative preparation essential to ensuring that students are "up-to-speed" and prepared for SSU's required MBA program courses.

 Prerequisite: None

+BU-501

-BU-501 Financial Accounting
+Financial Accounting

 This course provides an introduction to accounting procedures and practices.
 Students will explore the relationship between business and accounting, and how to analyze business transactions.
 The course will also explain how the accounting cycle operates and the differences between accrual and cash basis accounting.
 It will also explain how to determine different methods of inventory and asset valuation, and it will elucidate the importance of earnings and corporate governance.

 Prerequisite: BU-500

-BU-502Applied Business Research and Communication Skills4.0
+BU-502 Applied Business Research and Communication Skills

-This course provides an introduction to graduate business studies focusing on the applied business research and communication skills necessary to be successful in both an academic Certificate program and the current economic environment and workplace.
+This course provides an introduction to graduate business studies focusing on the applied business research and communication skills necessary to be successful in both an academic MBA program and the current economic environment and workplace.
 It covers information literacy, research and research methodologies, oral and written communication skills as well as critical thinking, problem solving and decision-making paradigms.
 As designed, the course will familiarize students with the tools necessary for the successful presentation of theories and concepts as they apply to real world managerial scenarios including business decision-making.
 Prerequisite: None